bnban/graph-anomaly-analysis/README.md

 ![Anomaly_Analysis_Framework](img/Anomaly_Analysis_Framework.png)

-## Experiment Result
+## Experiment

+This repo contains the models and experiment notebooks for three tasks of graph anomaly analysis, using homogeneous and heterogenous graph structure:

+- Anomaly Node Classification (ANC)
+- Anomaly Edge Classification (AEC)
+- Link Prediction (LP).

-Experiments on HiveABN using Homogeneous and Homogeneous graph rep-resentation.
-Since HGT is specifically designed to handle heterogeneous graphs, we do not apply homogeneous graph data to it, represented by X
+Experiment results on HiveABN using Homogeneous and Homogeneous graph representation.
+Since HGT is specifically designed to handle heterogeneous graphs, we do not apply homogeneous graph data to it, represented by X.

 ![Experiment_Result](img/Experiments_Result.PNG)